Fully quantum description of the Zundel ion: combining variational quantum Monte Carlo with path integral Langevin dynamics: Methods

-We immediately notice that the present algorithm differs from those developed in literature\cite{SKEEL2002,RICCI2003,VandenEijnden2006,Bussi2007,Melchionna2007,GrnbechJensen2013}, since momenta and positions are propagated simultaneously in a single iteration thanks to the use of momentum-position correlation matrices.
-In particular, according to Eqs.~(\ref{sol_vel_ext}) and (\ref{sol_pos_ext}), not only the momenta but also the positions are affected by the integrated Langevin noise, $\bsym{\tilde \eta}$ and $\bsym{\tilde { \tilde {\eta}}}$.
-Their variance-covariance can be computed by imposing the FDT (\ref{fdcond}) to be fulfilled, under the hypothesis that the $\bsym{\alpha}$ matrix is $\bvec{q}$-time independent (as we have done in Sec.~\ref{class_simple}), and by exploiting that $\left[ \boldsymbol \alpha,\boldsymbol \gamma\right]=0$.
-One finds:
+We immediately notice that the CMPC algorithm differs from those previously developed in literature\cite{SKEEL2002,RICCI2003,VandenEijnden2006,Bussi2007,Melchionna2007,GrnbechJensen2013}, since momenta and positions are propagated simultaneously in a single iteration thanks to the use of momentum-position correlation matrices.
+In particular, according to Eqs.~(\ref{sol_vel_ext}) and (\ref{sol_pos_ext}), not only the momenta but also the positions are affected by the integrated Langevin noise, $\bsym{\tilde \eta}$ and $\bsym{\tilde { \tilde {\eta}}}$ whose properties are detailed in Appendix \ref{cmpc_correlators}.

-while the mean of $\bsym{\tilde \eta}$ and $\bsym{{\tilde { \tilde {\eta}}}} $ is zero.
-It is interesting to note that the momentum-position correlator formalism correlates the integrated noise, even without dealing with non-diagonal $\bsym{\alpha}$ matrices, as we will do in the QMC case.
-We also remark that in order to derive the integrated equations of motion (\ref{sol_vel_ext}) and (\ref{sol_pos_ext}), we have made the same approximation as in Sec.\ref{class_simple}, as far as the ionic forces $\bvec{f}$ are concerned.
-Indeed, in Eq.~(\ref{sol_ext_class_lang}) we disregarded the $\bvec{q}$-time dependence of $\bvec{f}$ in the time interval $\delta t$.
-For deterministic forces, where $\bsym{\alpha}$ is position independent, it is the only approximation left in the classical Langevin dynamics driven by (\ref{sol_vel_ext}) and (\ref{sol_pos_ext}).
+It is interesting to note that the momentum-position correlator formalism correlates the integrated noise, even without dealing with non-diagonal $\bsym{\alpha}$ matrices, as we will do in the QMC case (Sec.~\ref{QMC-noise-correction}).
+We also remark that in order to derive the integrated equations of motion (\ref{sol_vel_ext}) and (\ref{sol_pos_ext}), we disregarded the $\bvec{q}$-time dependence of $\bvec{f}$ in Eq.~(\ref{sol_ext_class_lang}) in the time interval $\delta t$.
+For deterministic forces, where $\bsym{\alpha}$ is position independent, it is the only approximation left in the discretized classical Langevin dynamics driven by Eqs. (\ref{sol_vel_ext}) and (\ref{sol_pos_ext}).